 Bruce Betts Bio

-Dr. Bruce Betts is a planetary scientist who loves teaching people about planets, space, and the night sky in fun and entertaining ways.
+Dr. Bruce Betts is a planetary scientist and children's book author who loves teaching people about planets, space, and the night sky in fun and entertaining ways.
 He has lots of college degrees, lots of big dogs, and two sons.
 Read on to learn more about his background and where to find him on social media and the Internet.

 Bruce Betts is a planetary scientist, science communicator and educator, and manager.
 He is the Chief Scientist and LightSail Program Manager for the world’s largest space interest group, The Planetary Society.
 He has a B.S.
 (Physics and Math) and an M.S.
 (Applied Physics, emphasis Astronomy) from Stanford and a Ph.D.
 (Planetary Science, minor in Geology) from Caltech.
 His research there and at the Planetary Science Institute focused on infrared studies of planetary surfaces.
 He managed planetary instrument development programs at NASA Headquarters.